itstaranarora/snackstore/README.md

 ![IMG](./screenshot.png)

-Check out the live demo: https://movietrova.netlify.app/
+Check out the live demo: https://snackstore-react.web.app/

+This app is build using React, Context API and Firebase Authentication Service.

 ## How to run the project?